 1 teen killed, another hurt in shooting at Statesville home

-Two teenagers were shot and one of them died Wednesday night at a home in Statesville, police say.
+STATESVILLE — Two teenagers were shot and one died Wednesday night at a home in Statesville, police say.

 The Statesville Police Department says a homicide investigation is underway after a shooting on Goldsboro Avenue.